ruisong8/VSOR-repro/README.md

 </div>

 > **Status:** 🚧 Under active development
-> This repository is a **community-maintained reproduction and extension** of the VSOR project.
 > Environment setup, training scripts, and pretrained models will be continuously updated.

 ---